-|Name||INFORMATION WILL BE PROVIDED TO GREAT AMERICAN PITCHFEST PARTICIPANTS|
+|Name||THIS INFORMATION PROVIDED TO GREAT AMERICAN PITCHFEST PARTICIPANTS ONLY|

-|Title||INFORMATION WILL BE PROVIDED TO GREAT AMERICAN PITCHFEST PARTICIPANTS|
+|Title||THIS INFORMATION PROVIDED TO GREAT AMERICAN PITCHFEST PARTICIPANTS ONLY|

-|Email Address||INFORMATION WILL BE PROVIDED TO GREAT AMERICAN PITCHFEST PARTICIPANTS|
+|Email Address||THIS INFORMATION PROVIDED TO GREAT AMERICAN PITCHFEST PARTICIPANTS ONLY|

-|What is the best way to contact you?||INFORMATION WILL BE PROVIDED TO GREAT AMERICAN PITCHFEST PARTICIPANTS|
+|What is the best way to contact you?||THIS INFORMATION PROVIDED TO GREAT AMERICAN PITCHFEST PARTICIPANTS ONLY|

 |How many writers do you represent?||6-8|

-|What is your percentage?||10%|
+|What is your percentage?||10|

 |How much promotion do you do for your clients?
 How much do you expect them to do?||We work hard for our clients but the clients who are most successful work hard, too.
 It’s a team effort.|

 |What type of material are you looking for?||Primarily feature length screenplays.
 Especially like to hear stories set somewhere other than NYC and LA.
-Will also take a look at half-hour and 1 hour television specs.
+Also interesting reality projects that already have a platform or notable talent attached.

 |How long are the terms of signing on with you?||We are on a handshake deal with our clients.
 If they’re happy, we are happy to continue our relationship until that changes.|

-|Are you looking for interns?||No.|
+|Are you looking for interns?||no|

 |Do you only represent screenwriters, or do you rep other types of writers?||Mostly screenwriters and TV writers with a couple of features as samples.|

 |Do you represent other types of talent?
-(Directors, Actors, etc.)||Actors.|
+(Directors, Actors, etc.)||Actors|

 |Have you had success at pitching events before?||Yes… In the past, I have signed writers.
-Even took a pitch to the studios that I heard at a pitch-fest.
+Even took a pitch to the studios that I heard At a pitch-fest.
 It’s very rare but it can happen.|

 |Is there any advice you would like to offer the writers who are pitching you?||Rehearse your pitch and keep it tight.
 If the story interests us, we’ll get it.
 I once developed a screenplay from a 40 second pitch. (see above) Don’t try to chase Hollywood.
 By the time a successful movie hits your local cineplex, 35 clones of that picture have already been written and pitched.
 Although it’s a tough challenge, try to be the one that Hollywood chases.|